ukparliament/sprintnotes.people/25/index.md

 ##### Random things we have learned or have been reading

-I have been reading Ayan Rands' Fountain Head, a different perspective, everytime i read it.
+I have been reading Ayan Rands' Fountain Head, a different perspective, every time I read it.

 ##### Other teams